acdh-oeaw/VELD_registry/README.md

 - https://github.com/veldhub/veld_code__analyse_conllu
   - [veld.yaml](https://github.com/veldhub/veld_code__analyse_conllu/blob/main/veld.yaml)
     - valid: True
-    - is contained as code veld in:
+    - repo is contained as code veld in:
       - https://github.com/veldhub/veld_chain__eltec_udpipe_inference
     - metadata:
       - description: A statistical summary on conllu data, to count linguistic features of a conllu file: - count of total tokens - count of total lemma - count of lemma normalized by token (to put the lemma in relation with token) - count of occurrence of each (Universal Dependencies) part of speech tag Can be adapted to other use cases and made more flexible, but is primarily used in this chain veld: https://github.com/veldhub/veld_chain__eltec_udpipe_inference